-Orthopedic surgery has entered an era of rapid technological evolution, revolutionizing patient care across all phases of treatment – pre-op, intra-op, and post-op.
+Orthopaedic surgery has entered an era of rapid technological evolution, revolutionizing patient care across all phases of treatment – pre-op, intra-op, and post-op.
 From computer-assisted navigation and robot-assisted surgeries to 3D printing and artificial intelligence (AI), these innovations promise better outcomes.
-However, the influence of insurance on orthopedic care raises vital questions about the future of the field.
+However, the influence of insurance on orthopaedic care raises vital questions about the future of the field.

 In the pre-operative phase, computer-assisted navigation systems help surgeons ensure precision in their work and allow for more accuracy in planning.
 Patients experience less invasive procedures and speedier recoveries.
 Robot-assisted surgeries have ever further elevation precision and promise fewer complications.
 Post-operative care has seen the integration of 3D printing and AI.
 Customized implants and AI-driven predictive analytics are redefining and streamlining patient-specific care.